New Zealand Vista

 • Sunglasses, sunscreen and hat

-• Day 1 – flights to arrive prior to 4.00pm into Auckland Airport
+• Day 1: Flights to arrive prior to 4.00pm into Auckland Airport

-• Day 14 – flights to depart any time from Christchurch Airport
+• Day 14: Flights to depart any time from Christchurch Airport

-• Low level of fitness required
+• Medium level of fitness required.

-• Accommodation, itinerary and inclusions subject to change.
+• Itinerary and inclusions are subject to change

-• Prices are for land/cruise and internal flights as specified only.
-Flights not specified are not included.
+• Price is for land, cruise and internal flights as specified.
+Flights not specified are not included

 Operator